Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Roland RD-88 review

 The Roland RD series is renowned for producing some of the most intuitive stage pianos on the market.
 What makes them so good is that they are 100% built for performers.
-We are looking at the latest addition to the series, the RD-88.
+In this review, I’m looking at the latest addition to the series, the RD-88.

 The RD-88 is a more affordable alternative to the flagship RD-2000.
 It packs a full-size, 88-key keyboard into a compact and lightweight body.
 Despite being the entry-level model, the RD-88 showcases many much-loved RD series features.